Minbook

 • Self-Product Disclosure: When discussing products designed and developed by the operator (e.g., WICHI, MMU, Self-Tuning Loop), ownership of the project is explicitly stated at the top or bottom of the article.

-• Sponsorships & Affiliates: We do not publish "sponsored content" where tone or conclusions are altered in exchange for payment.
-If affiliate links are used, they will be explicitly disclosed in the text.
+• Sponsorships: We do not publish "sponsored content" where tone or conclusions are altered in exchange for payment.
+If we ever do, the post will carry an explicit "Sponsored Post" label at the top and this policy will be updated accordingly.

 4. Correction & Takedown Policy